 Remember that Google is always trying to deliver the best customer experience with its search engine.
 If you type ‘plumber’ into the search bar you’d hope the results to be within your local town.

-You’ll generally see maps and addresses of local business on the right side column when you make this kind of search.
-Of course a user performing a the same search hundreds of miles away is going to see local results for their own area, so their results are likely to be different from yours.
+You’ll generally see maps and addresses of local businesses on the right-side column when you make this kind of search.
+Of course, a user performing the same search hundreds of miles away is going to see local results for their own area, so their results are likely to be different from yours.

 Local search differences can also be explained by the way a search engine like Google is structured.
 Google is comprised of thousands of servers, and each of these is part of a datacentre.

 The datacentres are effectively branches of the search engine, and they are spread far and wide.
 Because the datacentres are independent of each other, they may have different versions of updates, and all will deliver slightly different search results.

 Datacentres also take account of their geographical location in the results they deliver, so a user in London will not see the same results as one in Madrid.

 The search results returned by Google are personalised to a user’s previous searches.
 Unless a user blocks them, cookies mean that search history data is stored for up to 180 days.